sq1000000/PiRise/README.md

 ## Getting Started

 ### Prerequisites
-- Raspberry Pi (any model with HDMI out, but preferably 4+).
+- Raspberry Pi (any model with HDMI out, but ideally 4+).
 - TV or monitor with HDMI input and CEC support.
 - Internet connection.
 - Basic knowledge of the Raspberry Pi setup process.